 What images are conjured up by that phrase?
 Something grand and glorious?
 More casual?
 Something that today might be referred to as a get-together?
-I’m thinking if it involves four or more people, spending most of a visit sitting at a dining table in a private home, eating and conversing with relish – let’s call that a Dinner Party.
+If it involves four or more people, spending most of a visit sitting at a dining table in a private home, eating and conversing with relish – let’s call that a Dinner Party.

 The NYT Magazine’s October 2017 Food Issue focused on “The Art of the Dinner Party” with contributions from the likes of Gabrielle Hamilton and Dorie Greenspan.
 All told, thirty pages of stories about memorable or failed dinner parties, and those that changed history.